conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote set-user --help
+    $ conan remote set-user -h
     usage: conan remote set-user [-h] [-f FORMAT] [-v [V]] [--logger] remote username

-    Associates a username with a remote without performing the authentication
+    Associate a username with a remote matching a pattern without performing the authentication.

     positional arguments:
       remote                Pattern or name of the remote.
-The pattern uses 'fnmatch' style wildcards. username              Username
+The pattern uses 'fnmatch' style wildcards.
+      username              Username

     optional arguments:
       -h, --help            show this help message and exit -f FORMAT, --format FORMAT
                             Select the output format: json
       -v [V]                Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
       --logger              Show the output with log format, with time, type and message.

 conan remote update